LucasMeldrum/CART315/ProcessJournal/README.md

 a little "cup" that would collect the balls and score points if the player landed the balls inside.
 Would be cool if we could expand on these games!

+I want to try EzGif for the games reminder!

+## Blank | 02.06.25